numbersprotocol/fb-json2table/README.md

-# Abstract of fb-json2table
+# Abstract

    This repository helps you parse JSON files in the Facebook archive to tables so that it is easier to analyze your own Facebook data.
-In this README, we will first introduce the steps to setup environment and to use the tool.
+In this README, we will first introduce the steps to setup the environment and to use the tool.
 You may find more information about the reason why you may (or may not) need this tool.

    The project was initiated during the collaboration of Spring App with [Bitmark Inc.](https://github.com/bitmark-inc).